LokimuKH19/Pump_Blade_Optimization_PINN_Framework/BladeOptimizerLFR/Readme.md

 - 2. New module: `FluidSummoning.py`: Provides the ability to generate CFD-ready fluid domains corresponding to pump components.

 ### Sept.20 2025
-- Sorry for suspending the updates for such a long time.
+- Apologies for the long pause in updates.
 A new function in `FluidSummoning.py` has been proposed which can choose the **filetype**(`vtk/stl/both/json_only`) of the exported fluid domain.
 Among them the `vtk` mode contains the Naming/Numbering Function of each surfaces with traingle mesh exported to the `FluidDomain` folder, of which a description `json` file starts with "BoundaryID_Map" contrains the description of the correspounding relationship between the number (for the convenience of being identified by Ansys Fluent and similar commercial softwares) and the name of each boundary.
 - An example of the vane region (`./FluidDomain/vane_FluidDomain_20250920_185607.vtk` opened by ParaView):

   ![Nomenclature](./nomenclature.png)